moby/moby/docs/sources/use/working_with_volumes.rst

 ::

   -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].

-  If "host-dir" is missing, then docker creates a new volume.
+If ``host-dir`` is missing from the command, then docker creates a new volume.
+If ``host-dir`` is present but points to a non-existent directory on the host, Docker will automatically create this directory and use it as the source of the bind-mount.

-This is not available from a Dockerfile as it makes the built image less portable or shareable. [host-dir] volumes are 100% host dependent and will break on any other machine.
+Note that this is not available from a Dockerfile due the portability and sharing purpose of it.
+The ``host-dir`` volumes are entirely host-dependent and might not work on any other machine.

 For example::